 - Browse existing channels before you create a new channel.
-Check whether something exists that is similar. - Do a thorough job.
+Check whether something exists that - Do a thorough job.
 Clearly state the intent in the channel name, purpose and topic to make your channel discoverable.
 Drive good conversation by inviting the right users to join.

-A Follow the channel naming guide.
+Follow the channel naming guide.

-• When creating a new channel, it's important you follow the channel naming guide, so that colleagues can easily find information, and keep conversations relevant.
+• When creating a new channel, it's important you follow the Slack Channel Naming Guide in the Resources tab of the QualityNet Slack Confluence page, so that colleagues can easily find information and keep conversations relevant.